oskarth/praxis/README.md

 likely buggy, more testing needed.
 [UPDATE: Better solution - test edges case, use lo/hi index with invariant thattarget num between those,; each recur inc lo or dec hi, so always progress => base case (< hi lo)]*

+*October 3, 2015.
+Queue in Clojure.
+Implemented it in three ways: "functional", protocol extend vector, and stateful (atom) in ~1h.
+Nice to use protocols, but not sure about standalone utility - basics already builtin.
+Another common way is to have two lists, but doesn't make sense with Clojure's data structures I think.
+Only thing to consider is that lists conj at head and vectors at tail.*